 - Initial snowball: The BTC community, through the use of censorship & backroom dealing, came out on top in the initial civil war.
 They received the existing Bitcoin brand, exchange ticker (and more importantly, all of the trade liquidity & technical integrations), control of the Github repository, majority of the mining hash rate, control of central (at the time) discussion platforms /r/Bitcoin & bitcointalk.
-The network effect of both communication platforms & monetary liquidity is individually an enormous hurdle to overcome - let alone both at once - and BCH thus understandably struggled at first which has compounded over time.
+The network effect of communication platforms & monetary liquidity are individually enormous hurdles to overcome - let alone both at once - and BCH thus understandably struggled at first which has compounded over time.

 - Unrealised future benefit: The initial reason to split, increasing the blocksize, was ironically hardly beneficial - then or since.
-The majority of the 1MB / block transaction traffic stayed on BTC, .
+All the scaling benefit remains in the future, once BCH is regularly attracting more demand than BTC.
+The majority of the 1MB / block transaction traffic stayed on BTC, rendering the BCH increased scaling capacity a moot point in the short run.
 The BCH community is playing for keeps, shooting for global reserve currency over a period of decades, and its initial reason to break away provided no immediate benefit.
 In the same way that an expert chess player might sacrifice a valuable piece in the short term to gain a long term positional advantage, BCH had to suffer in the short term to maintain its long term scaling viability.
 Much as with the chess players the benefit of this kind of move is only apparent to a sophisticated observer thinking over the long run (which the market does not).
 Consider the popular saying "In the short term, the market is a popularity contest & in the long term a weighing machine".
 Note that the situation is reversed for BTC.
-Their stagnant technical choices and social consensus were beneficial at the time of the split - was reinforced by the short-term momentum - but are now becoming deep sticking points as their scaling plans falter & they are intractably bogged down in their past decisions.
+Their stagnant technical choices and social consensus were beneficial at the time of the split - reinforced by the resulting short-term momentum - but are now becoming deep sticking points as their scaling plans falter & they are intractably bogged down in their past decisions.